neurodatascience/neurodatascience.github.io-1/_pages/home.md

 </div>

+We use neuroimaging (MRI, M/EEG, PET) to map and model patterns of neural connectivity.
 Our goal is to quantify the effects of disease on network structure and function.
-We develop new models of network communication and apply these models in healthy and clinical populations.
-Our research lies at the intersection of network science, dynamical systems theory and multivariate statistics, with a focus on complex data sets involving multiple neuroimaging modalities, including fMRI, DWI, MEG/EEG and PET.
-We pursue several distinct project themes, from modeling communication processes on anatomical networks, to statistical models of network architecture and cognitive-behavioral phenotypes (see [Research](research)).
+Our research lies at the intersection of network science, dynamical systems and multivariate statistics.
+We pursue several research themes, from modeling communication processes on anatomical networks, to statistical models of network architecture and disease propagation (see [Research](research)).

 We are located at the Montreal Neurological Institute at McGill University, the birthplace of cognitive neuroscience and home to Penfield, Milner, Jasper and others.
-We exchange ideas and work with our neighbors in the [McConnell Brain Imaging Centre](https://www.mcgill.ca/bic/).
+We exchange ideas and work with our colleagues in the [McConnell Brain Imaging Centre](https://www.mcgill.ca/bic/).

 We are grateful for funding from Canadian Institutes of Health Research ([CIHR](http://www.cihr-irsc.gc.ca/)), the Natural Sciences and Engineering Council of Canada ([NSERC](http://www.nserc-crsng.gc.ca)), the Canada Research Chairs Program ([CRC](http://www.chairs-chaires.gc.ca/)) and the Fonds de Recherche Sante Quebec ([FRQS](http://www.frqs.gouv.qc.ca/)).